There is no tool for development more effective than the empowerment of women.

 BEE-KEEPING AND HONEY PRODUCTION

-MWCT is piloting bee-keeping as an income generating strategy on Kuku Group Ranch.
+MWCT has been piloting a bee-keeping project as an income generating strategy on Kuku Group Ranch.

 GRASS SEED BANK

-In partnership with a Kuku community, MWCT planted and fenced a 13 acre plot for women’s cultivation and sale of grass and grass seeds.
+In partnership with a Kuku community and JustDiggit, MWCT planted and fenced several 10-13 acre plots for women’s cultivation and sale of grass and grass seeds.
+Currently we now support 6 grass seed banks in the project area.

 The project brings multiple advantages, including women’s income from the sale of grass and grass seeds, additional livestock forage, which may take the pressure off other Kuku grasses for wildlife, and improved water table and botanical restoration.